 Title: SHOPS Plus Nigeria FP Baseline Assessment

-The Nigeria Family Planning program’s main objective is to improve access to voluntary family planning services in three Nigerian states (Plateau, Akwa Ibom, and Oyo) and the Federal Capital Territory (FCT).
-SHOPS Plus is implementing a multi-year approach to increase human resources of health access to contraceptive services among couples of reproductive age), by training public and private sector providers to provide long acting reversible contraceptives .
-To ensure quality service provision we are enriching supportive supervision experiences and strengthening complementary systems that promote quality improvement and data management for decision-making.
+The Nigeria Family Planning program’s main objective is to improve access to voluntary family planning (FP)services in four Nigerian states: the Federal Capital Territory (FCT), Plateau, Oyo, and Akwa Ibom.
+SHOPS Plus is implementing a multi-year approach to increase contraceptive use among couples of reproductive age, particularly long-acting reversible contraceptives (LARCs), by increasing the capability of public and private providers to deliver quality FP services, and improving the quality of family planning counseling and service delivery.
+To achieve this, this program has developed a training approach that includes enriching support supervision and strengthening complementary systems that promote quality improvement and data management for decision-making.

-To better understand private and public facilities’ capacity to deliver FP services prior to training, SHOPS Plus carried out an assessment to collect facility-specific baseline information in Plateau, FCT, Akwa Ibom and Oyo states.
+To better understand private and public facilities’ capacity to deliver FP services prior to training, SHOPS Plus carried out an assessment to collect facility-specific baseline information in FCT, Plateau, Oyo, and Akwa Ibom.
 The assessment collected data on:

 - Facility infrastructure (source of electricity/water, medical waste disposal, number of rooms, essential equipment inventory, telephone/internet access, ambulance)